enzymefinance/protocol/CONTRIBUTING.md

 - `test/my-branch` (for adding, fixing, or updating tests and test helpers)
 - `docs/my-branch` (for documentation additions or changes)

-## Issues, pull requests and reviews
+## Issues, Pull Requests and Reviews

 Anybody can open a new issue, which will be reviewed by a maintainer.